dfaker/VR-reversal/README.md

 - `y` Increase resolution
 - `h` decrease resolution

+Control where you're looking with the mouse:

+- MouseLook: click anywhere in the video and your mouse position will control the camera, click again to stop mouse control
+- MouseScroll: Zoom in and out

-Control the head motions with these keys:
+or alternately look around with these keys:

 - `i`,`j`,`k`,`l` look around
 - `u`,`o` roll head
 - `=`,`-` zoom

-Or the mouse controls:

-- MouseLook: click anywhere in the video adn your mouse position will control the camera, click again to stop mouse control
-- MouseScroll: Zoom in and out

 Additional controls: